barbell-math/util/argparse/README.md

 1. `MultiFlagArgType`: Represents a flag type that must not accept a value and may be supplied many times.

+## Argument Builder: Out of the Box Argument Types

 The `ArgBuilder` also has several helper functions and translators for common CLI argument types: